The Grand Tour: Controversies

-Broadcast
+BroadcastThe Grand Tour is released to viewers across more than 195 countries and territories. attracting favourable viewing figures since its premiere episode,

 Australian free-to-air network Seven Network started broadcasting the first series of The Grand Tour in mid-October 2017.
 Series 2 and 3 have not been broadcast.

 French channel RMC Découverte started broadcasting the first series with the Namibian special episodes on 29 November 2017 and L'Équipe (TV channel) broadcast episodes 1 and 13 on 15 January 2018.

 At the start of 2018, high-speed Eurostar train services between Paris or Brussels and London began to feature The Grand Tour as part of the available on board entertainment package.

+Since September 14, 2024, The Grand Tour airs in syndication on local stations across the United States.

+Other media

 Video game

 On 15 January 2019, Amazon Game Studios released a companion video game for PlayStation 4 and Xbox One, to coincide with the third series of the programme, entitled The Grand Tour Game.
 Designed as an episodic, casual racing game, players take on a series of challenges based upon those from the series and using the same cars involved - for each new episode of the series, an episode of the game is simultaneously released with approximately 15 new challenges for the player to undertake.
 The game includes single player mode alongside local split-screen multiplayer for several of the challenges, with footage from the programme included in each episode's release.
 The presenters Clarkson, May, and Hammond provided voice-overs for the game.
-Since the game's release, The Grand Tour Game has been met with mixed reviews from critics and positive reviews from fans of the show.
+Since the game's release it has been met with mixed reviews from critics and positive reviews from fans of the show.

+The Not Very Grand Tour

+In March 2025, a series of retrospective specials was announced, which revisit moments from The Grand Tour with Hammond and May providing commentary.
+The first of four specials, titled The Glory and The Power, premiered on 18 April 2025.
+The remaining specials are set to be released throughout 2025 and 2026 under the titles A Trip Down Memory Lane, A Bit Further Down Memory Lane, and Completely Lost Down Memory Lane respectively.